Finite Key Security of the Extended B92 Protocol: Main Technical Result

 3. Parties apply an \emph{Abort map} $\mathcal{R}_\mathcal{S}$, which will set an abort flag in register $R$ to ``$1$'' (i.e., \texttt{True}), if $s \not\in \mathcal{S}$ or $\num_0(D) < n_0$ for user specified $\mathcal{S}$ and $n_0$.
 The set $\mathcal{S}$ can specify, for instance, the maximal tolerated noise parties will accept before aborting, while $n_0$ is the user-specified minimum allowed number of accepted (not discarded) rounds.

 4. Alice measures her remaining systems (those not rejected by the filtering measurements) in the $Z$ basis to get register $A_Z$.
 Bob measures in some other two-outcome POVM to get register $B_P$.
 These are their raw keys.
 Note that Alice could measure in an alternative basis in an actual protocol, however we can model that here simply by adding a change of basis operation to Alice's filtering measurements.
+The resulting density operator is denoted $\rho_{A_ZB_PETSD^AD^BDR}$.

 5. Assuming the abort flag is not set, parties perform error correction (EC), leaking at most $\leakEC$ bits and finally privacy amplification (PA), hashing the resulting raw key registers (the error corrected $A_Z$ and $B_P$ registers) to $\ell$-bits.